 The memorandum references U.S. Army regulations and directives, and covers events, fundraising, access, gardening, gift shop operation, liabilities, and the all-important restoration of the “Warner House,” the 18th-century house on the island occupied by the American writers and composers Susan and Anna Warner.
 The house has been closed to the public since 2008 due to safety concerns regarding structural integrity.

 The USAG-WP has invested in 100 percent design-build documentation.
 West Point Association of Graduates is raising funds necessary from private donors, will supervise the construction bid process, and will administer restoration work, all to exacting specifications of historic restoration standards.
-Plans call for a new education center on the island, much of which will be built with financial support from the CIA.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Plans call for a new education center on the island, much of which will be built with financial support from the CIA.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.